Orlando Jopling: Cello Suites

 Tickets £15 - £20 (£10 for under 30s)

-There is ample parking available on site - drive past the priory on your right, and turn down West Field Lane (the entrance to the new housing estate on priory grounds), following the round around to the right.
-You will soon see signs to carparking and one of our volunteers will be on hand to guide you.
+There is ample parking available on site - drive past the priory on your right, and turn down West Field Lane (the entrance to the new housing estate on priory grounds), following this until you see signs to the carparking, where one of our volunteers will be on hand to guide you.
 The car park is a short walk to the chapel; do bear in mind it's on gravel pathways.
+For disabled drop-off, follow signs to Darcy West.

-For lunch afterwards, there's the lovely The Dukes Bistro in St Osyth with a deli or a proper lunch menu.
-Their website is currently being updated, but take a look for some mouthwatering pictures: www.dukesbistro.com/
+For lunch afterwards, a nearby option is the lovely The Dukes Bistro in St Osyth with a deli or a proper lunch menu: www.dukesbistro.com

 To email or call to book a table: info@dukesbistro.com or 01255 821191